How To Include AP Style Company Names in Your Writing

 Drop the Comma

-If the company name is followed by Inc., Ltd. or LLC, do not include a comma before it, even if it is included in the formal name elsewhere.
+Have you ever wondered if there is a comma before LLC in AP style?
+Or if there is a comma after “inc” in a sentence?
+Well, if the company name is followed by Inc., Ltd. or LLC, do not include a comma before it, even if it is included in the formal name elsewhere.

 - Apple Inc.